 You get the Taste of Hardanger when you visit some of the apple-tree-farms which produce their own cider.
 At Taste Hardanger you get an overview of the many apple-tree- and cider-farms that you can visit in Hardanger.
 You can also join a Cider Cruise on Sørfjorden in Hardanger, where you can combine a fjord cruise with a visit to the farms and a taste the local cider products.
 Odda is one of several stops on the Cider Cruise on Sørfjorden.

-If you drive from Odda through the 11150 meter long Folgefonn Tunnel to Mauranger and continue seven kilometer to Sundal, you can do the 2.5 kilometer long hike to Lake Bondhusvatnet.
-Easy hike on well prepared trail, also great for people in wheel chair.
+If you drive from Odda through the 11150 meter long Folgefonn Tunnel to Mauranger and continue seven kilometer to Sundal and drive a little way up the valley, you can do the 2.5 kilometer long hike to Lake Bondhusvatnet.
+A nice hike on well prepared trail.

 There are three Summer Ski Centres in Norway.
 One of them is Fonna Glacier Resort which is located on the Folgefonna Glacier in Jondal in Kvinnherad.
 From the Ski Resort you have fjord view to the Hardangerfjord.